getsentry/rfcs/README.md

 # RFCs

 This repository contains RFCs and DACIs.
+Lost?

-For creating a new RFC see [workflow](text/0001-workflow.md).
+* For creating a new RFC see [workflow](text/0001-workflow.md).
+* For the list of open RFCs have a look [at the open pull requests](https://github.com/getsentry/rfcs/pulls).
+* For the list of all accepted and live RFCs refer [to the index](#index).

 ## Index